nextcloud/updater/README.md

 * The Updater operates independently from Server so it has it's own log file called `updater.log` which is located in the configured `datadirectory` for the instance.
 * The database upgrade migrations and app updates are not handled directly by the Updater so they're logged in the standard Nextcloud log (`nextcloud.log`)

-### Web-based Updater isn't completely successfully or reporting on what is going on
+### Web-based Updater isn't completely successful or reporting on what is going on

 * Check the `updater.log`
 * Try using the command line mode of Updater rather than the Web mode